Rh Negative Pregnant Women and the RhoGAM Shot

 • Blood Wastage: Ocassionally, MTPs might be activated inappropriately, and thus blood products, especially thawed FFP, might be wasted.
 MTPs must only be called in true exsanguination emergencies.

-Ionized Calcium and MTPs
+Ionized Calcium and Massive Transfusion

 How Do You Administer Blood Rapidly for an MTP?